sympy/scipy-2016-tutorial/source/tutorial.rst

-This should be a warning about the fact that often it is possible to perform computations with highly nested expressions, but it is not possible to print those expressions without relaxing recursion depth limit.
+This should be a warning about the fact that often it is possible to perform computations with highly nested expressions, but it is not possible to print those expressions without relaxing the recursion depth limit.
 SymPy never uses ``sys.setrecursionlimit`` automatically, so it's users responsibility to relax the limit whenever needed.

+Unless you are using a highly nested expression like the one above, you generally won't encounter this problem, as the default limit of 1000 is generally high enough for the most common expressions.

 Expression caching and its consequences
 ---------------------------------------